Doctors Note Logo

 • A small number may notice emotional shifts

-If mood changes feel significant or concerning, it’s worth checking in with a healthcare professional.
-You may also consider doing a free, online symptom check for Medically approved LLM Symptom Checker Chat Bot to better understand what you’re experiencing before your appointment.
+If mood changes feel significant or concerning, it's worth checking in with a healthcare professional.
+You can also get clarity on your symptoms right from home using a Medically approved LLM Symptom Checker Chat Bot to help you prepare for your doctor's visit and better understand what you're experiencing.

 What IUDs Do Not Do